Namsrkive/module/README.md

 ## 📌 Overview

-The *Proctored Placement Readiness Assessment Portal* is a full-stack AI-enabled web platform designed to simulate real company-level recruitment exams under controlled, proctored environments.
+The **Proctored Placement Readiness Assessment Portal** is a full-stack, AI-enabled web platform designed to simulate real company-level recruitment examinations within a secure and proctored environment.

-It provides:
+The platform provides:

-•⁠  ⁠🎯 Company-specific recruitment simulation
+- 🎯 Company-specific recruitment simulations
-•⁠  ⁠🧠 Multi-domain skill evaluation
+- 🧠 Multi-domain skill evaluation
-•⁠  ⁠📊 Performance analytics & readiness scoring
+- 📊 Performance analytics & readiness scoring
-•⁠  ⁠🎥 AI-based proctoring for integrity
+- 🎥 AI-based proctoring for exam integrity
-•⁠  ⁠🏫 Institutional monitoring dashboards
+- 🏫 Institutional monitoring dashboards

 This system transforms fragmented preparation into a structured, measurable, and industry-aligned readiness framework.